 Research — Basic science/translational: Provide guidance on the importance of collaboration, data sharing, and maintaining standards.

-Resident mentor — Offer expertise and guidance to Residents/Fellows as they progress through training in areas such as work/life balance, leadership skills, practice management, research opportunities, and transitions to clinical practice.
+Resident mentor: Offer expertise and guidance to AAD residents and fellows as they progress through training in areas such as work/life balance, leadership skills, practice management, research opportunities, and transitions to clinical practice.